Can I get interim injury compensation payments?

 Interim payments and state benefits

 Interim payments may affect your eligibility to receive means-tested state benefits.
-If you are in receipt of state benefits, ask your solicitor about the impact an interim payment may have on your benefit payments.
+If you receive state benefits, ask your solicitor about the impact an interim payment may have on your benefit payments.

 How can Quittance help?